eosrio/hyperion-stream-client/README.md

  - `act.data.producers` (on eosio::voteproducer)
  - `@transfer.to` (here the @ prefix is required since transfers have special mappings)

- please refer to the [mapping definitions](https://github.com/eosrio/Hyperion-History-API/blob/develop/definitions/index-templates.ts) to know which data fields that are available
+ please refer to the [mapping definitions](https://github.com/eosrio/Hyperion-History-API/blob/develop/definitions/index-templates.ts) to know which data fields are available

 For example, to filter the stream for every transfer made to the `eosio.ramfee` account: